Surviving the Crash after your Crush

 I've been 'lucky in love' ~or perhaps just very discerning.
 All of my significant, lengthy relationships have been harmonious and loving.
 These were the right men at the right time, and we enjoyed mutual admiration and respect.
-When I met someone who felt a bit 'off' to me, I declined a second date.
-Having trusted my instincts my instincts saved me from a lot of heartache.
+Whenever I met with someone who felt a bit 'off' to me, I declined a second date.
+I'm sure that trusting my instincts saved me from a lot of heartache.
 Let this literature serve as a guide, that can help you learn to honor and material attempts to explore and expose borderline